 How do laws against driving under the influence of marijuana work?

-What is the threshold for considering a driver to be impaired by marijuana?
+What is the threshold of THC at which a driver is impaired by marijuana?

 How long does it take for the psychoactive effects of marijuana to wear off?

 Because smoked THC is rapidly transferred into the blood stream, THC levels in the blood rise quickly immediately after inhalation.
 Depending on the dose, THC typically reaches peak concentrations of more than 100 ng/mL five to 10 minutes after inhalation and then rapidly decreases to between one and four ng/mL within three to four hours.

 However, heavy marijuana users’ blood can contain detectable amounts of THC even after periods of abstention.
 In one controlled study, six of 25 participants tested positive for active levels of THC after a full seven days of abstention, with the highest concentration detected being three ng/ml of whole blood.5 In addition, the blood serum of heavy to moderate users may contain more than two ng/mL of THC at 24 or even 48 hours after smoking a single joint, a level that studies have shown does not produce impairment.6

 This is a particular concern for medical marijuana patients.
 While the Colorado Legislature debated a per se THC limit of five ng/ml, Denver News’ medical marijuana reviewer (and medical marijuana patient), William Breathes, subjected himself to blood draws to test his THC levels.
 After 15 hours of abstinence, Mr. Breathes’ THC levels were still 13.5 ng/ml.
 According to his physician, Mr. Breathes was in “no way incapacitated” at the time.7